DisCoRD: Discrete Tokens to Continuous Motion via Rectified Flow Decoding: Related Work

-\paragraph{Motion Generation from Discrete Representation.} Recently, to simplify the complex mapping between control signals and motions, some methods have reformulated the generation task as a discrete classification problem, achieving notable performance in motion generation \cite{pinyoanuntapong2024mmm, zhang2023t2m, guo2022tm2t, guo2024momask, pinyoanuntapong2024bamm, hosseyni2024bad, siyao2022bailando, yang2024unimumo, liu2024towards, Talkshow, emage}.
-These approaches often employ VQ-VAE \cite{van2017neural} to create motion tokens, which are then used to generate motion sequences via token prediction models, such as autoregressive transformers.
+\paragraph{Discrete Human Motion Generation.} Recently, to simplify the complex mapping between control signals and motions, some methods have reformulated the generation task as a discrete token classification problem, achieving notable performance in motion generation \cite{zhang2023t2m, Talkshow, siyao2022bailando}.
+These approaches often employ VQ-VAEs \cite{van2017neural} and its variants \cite{RQVAE} to create motion tokens, which are then used to generate motion sequences via autoregressive \cite{zhang2023t2m, pinyoanuntapong2024bamm, hosseyni2024bad,Talkshow, synergy, motionllm}, or masked \cite{guo2024momask, intermask, emage, probtalk} token prediction.
 More recently, discrete diffusion models have been introduced to directly denoise these discrete tokens \cite{m2d2m, lou2023diversemotion}.
-While these methods effectively bypass complex signal-to-motion mapping challenges, their inherent characteristics—such as information loss and discreteness—frequently result in unnatural artifacts, including under-reconstruction and frame-wise noise.
+While these methods effectively bypass complex signal-to-motion mapping challenges, their inherent characteristics—such as quantization errors and discreteness result in unnatural artifacts, including under-reconstruction and frame-wise noise.

-Our method combines the inherent naturalness of continuous approaches with the signal faithfulness of discrete methods, achieving both natural and well-conditioned motion generation within the data-constrained motion generation task.